 It outlines the conditions under which combatants can compete and events can be staged via the permit system for combat sport contests in NSW.

-The Acting Minister for Sport, The Hon Dr Geoff Lee is responsible for the legislation.
+The Minister for Sport, The Hon.
+Natalie Ward is responsible for the legislation.

-The Office of Sport’s Regulation Unit undertakes delegated administrative and regulatory functions of the Authority.
+The Combat Sports team undertakes delegated administrative and regulatory functions of the Authority.